AUA Summit - What is Testicular Torsion?

 Can a newborn have testicular torsion?

 Yes, though this is very rare.
 Its exact cause is unknown.
-It may be from a drawn-out or difficult labor, or happened before birth.
+It may occur before birth and may be associated with difficult labor or higher birth weight.
 The spermatic cord twist is also different in infants.
 Testicular torsion in newborns most often appears as a hard scrotal mass, with some darkening of the skin.
 Unlike older patients, infants are not upset with pain.
-Unfortunately, most of these testes canot be saved.
+Unfortunately, most of these testes cannot be saved.

 What other torsions can occur?